GreptimeTeam/docs/docs/nightly/en/user-guide/operations/remote-wal/cluster-deployment.md

 ##  Step 5: Write and Query Data

-You can refer to the [Overview](/getting-started/quick-start/overview.md) to get more examples.
 For this tutorial, let's choose to connect the cluster using the MySQL protocol.
 Use the kubectl to port forward `4002` traffic:

 ```
 kubectl port-forward svc/my-cluster-frontend 4002:4002 -n default